Home Blog GDPR Fines and Penalties: 2025 Enforcement Guide

 Public Interest: Considering broader public interest in compliance and privacy protection when determining appropriate penalties.

 Different industries face varying enforcement patterns and fine risks based on their data processing activities, regulatory focus areas, and compliance challenges.
+Data controllers are responsible for ensuring compliance with GDPR when they process data, and robust data protection policies and structured GDPR data classification are essential for avoiding fines and maintaining data security.

 Technology and Digital Services